 - Submission of official transcripts from all postsecondary schools attended, including a transcript demonstrating superior academic ability in a first theological degree (either an MDiv or Fuller's MA in Theology, or its equivalent from an ATS-accredited school), with a cumulative graduate grade point average of 3.5 or above.

-- The Practical Theology concentration requires a Master of Divinity degree or its equivalent and the equivalent of three years full-time ministry experience.
-In order to demonstrate ministry experience, applicants to the Practical Theology concentration must submit an executive summary of paid and volunteer positions held – including church and parachurch, part-time and full-time – sketching primary responsibilities and accomplishments.
+- Applicants in Theological Studies who want to specialize in practical theology must have a first theology degree that includes at least 16 quarter units (or 12 semester units) of courses in ministry/praxis, not including internships and the equivalent of three years full-time ministry experience.
+In order to demonstrate ministry experience, these applicants must submit an executive summary of paid and volunteer positions held – including church and parachurch, part-time and full-time – sketching primary responsibilities and accomplishments.

-- PhD applicants should be competent in the biblical languages of Greek and Hebrew.
+- In most cases, PhD applicants should be competent in the biblical languages of Greek and Hebrew.
 Language competency is demonstrated through the successful completion of at least 8 quarter units (6 semester credits) of accredited coursework in each language.
+(Applicants to the Theological Studies concentration planning to pursue research relating to theology and culture, Christian ethics, and practical theology may fulfill the biblical language prerequisite requirement through successful completion of at least 8 quarter units of accredited coursework in either Greek or Hebrew.)
 If PhD applicants have not yet reached this level, they must demonstrate competence within the first year of the PhD program.

 - ThM applicants should be competent in at least one biblical language (or depending on the concentration chosen, two languages).
 Language competency is demonstrated through the successful completion of at least 8 quarter units (6 semester credits) of accredited coursework in each language.
 Admitted ThM students may demonstrate biblical language competence through biblical language coursework taken as part of the ThM program.
 [ThM applicants who wish to specialize in Old Testament, New Testament, Theology, Church History, or Historical Theology must have completed no less than 8 quarter units (6 semester credits) each of Biblical Hebrew and New Testament Greek prior to admission.]